mx-pycoder/pearback/README.md

 Also note that this has been written and tested on a Linux machine, it may or may not work on Windows.
 I did not test this.

+## what it does

+When used as a module in other projects, pearback provides you with a consistent interface to the backup, regardless of whether the backup uses a Manifest.mbdb file (iOS 5 through 9) or a Manifest.db file (iOS 10 and 11) internally.

+As a tool, you can choose between three operating modes: extract, info and diff.
+In extract mode, you can extract all files a given backup to an output directory by either copying or hard-linking to the original backup.
+In info mode, you can get some basic information on the backup or you can list all metadata of all files in the backup.
+In diff mode, you can compare two backups and either show, or extract the differences between them.

+Pearback comes with a script called backup.sh, which can be used to create backups from an iOS device in a structured manner (see requirements below).
+Each time a new backup is created, it is compared to the previous backup and all files that have changed or have been removed are preserved in a separate directory.
+This gives the user the option to check the preserved file for any important data that the user want's to keep.

 ## example usage

 Pearback can be used as a python module, or as a standalone tool.
 Both use